-The setting creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation.
+The setting creates an environment where staff are encouraged and feel confident to selfrefer where they have found themselves in a situation.

-Reports should be made to the Principal Mr Mckenzie in a timely manner.
-If the Mr Mckenzie has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.
+Reports should be made to the Principal in a timely manner.
+If he is not present on site this is deputised to Mrs M Robberts, Vice Principal.
+If the Principal has any doubt as to whether the information which has been shared about the individual as a low-level concern in fact meets the harm threshold, they will consult with the LADO.